niclasankar/nmea-gps-emulator/README.md

 ```

 After selecting the mode, user is prompted for use of predefined points of interests (POI) stored in a JSON file.
+If the user chooses to use a POI (Y) the user is prompted with a list of stored POIS:s.

 ```bash
 Do you want to use a predefined starting point?
 (Y/N)
 >>> Y